RedBearAK/toshy/README.md

 > [!NOTE]
 > Installer commands and options are now different from early Toshy releases.

-1. Download the latest zip from the big green `Code ˇ` button near the top of the page.
+1. Download the latest zip file from the drop-down you see when you click the big green `  <> Code  ▼  ` button near the top of the page.
 1. Unzip the archive, and open a terminal in the resulting folder.
 1. Run the `setup_toshy.py` script in the terminal, like this: